maximek3/mimic-nle-public-test/README.md

 # MIMIC-NLE Dataset

 This repository contains the scripts to extract the MIMIC-NLE dataset from the MIMIC-CXR radiology reports.
 In order to download MIMIC-CXR, head [here](https://physionet.org/content/mimic-cxr-jpg/2.0.0/).
-More details on the dataset are provided in our MICCAI 2022 paper:
+More details on MIMIC-NLE are provided in our MICCAI 2022 paper:

 *Explaining Chest X-ray Pathologies in Natural Language* ([arxiv](https://arxiv.org/abs/2207.04343))